LiuYuancheng/Deepseek_Local_LATA/Articles/3_BrowserUseWithDeepSeek/readme.md

 | 4.
 Select README.md file link and scroll down                | Failed           | Failed         | Finished       | Finished        |
 | 5.
 Base on the readme content in the link, summarize the contents in 100 words | Failed           | Failed         | Finished       | Finished        |

-And for the simple task, minimum a deepseek-r1:8b is required if you want to implement more complex task, we need to use 14b model and the bigger model will get much better performance.
+During the test, there are some observation:

+- **Basic Task Completion**: All models, including the smallest (1.5B), successfully performed simple actions such as generating a to-do list and clicking the search icon.
+- **Search and Navigation**: Models below 7B struggled with executing keyword searches and selecting relevant links.
+- **Content Processing**: A minimum of 8B was required to read and summarize a README file effectively.
+- **Performance Scaling**: The **14B model** demonstrated superior performance, completing all tasks without failure and ensuring better execution speed and accuracy.

+**Conclusion** :

+The test results highlight that model size significantly impacts task success rate and execution efficiency.
+The **8B model** is the minimum viable option for basic browsing tasks, while the bigger than 14B model is recommended for handling more complex, multi-step processes with higher accuracy and reliability.

-This design ensures a structured, automated, and accurate approach to executing browser-based tasks with an MCP-powered AI agent.
-By integrating local DeepSeek LLM processing, users benefit from lower latency, cost efficiency, and customization flexibility compared to cloud-based solutions.
+This design ensures a structured, automated, and accurate approach to executing browser-based tasks using an MCP-powered AI agent.
+By integrating local DeepSeek LLM processing, users benefit from:

+- **Lower latency** compared to cloud-based solutions.
+- **Cost efficiency** by eliminating dependency on external APIs.
+- **Customization flexibility** for tailored AI-driven automation.

+For users seeking **higher accuracy and robust execution**, investing in **larger DeepSeek models (14B and above)** is recommended to maximize performance and reliability in AI-driven browser task automation.

 ------